DIY: Backyard Brick BBQ Grill

 First, choose the location for the barbecue.
 Remember that it can't be moved once it is finished.
 The grill will need to be convenient for frequent trips back and forth to the kitchen.
-Do not place grill near any flammable materials or under any low-lying tree branches.
+Do not place the grill near any flammable materials or under any low-lying tree branches.

 Four by four feet is a good size to consider when deciding how large to build the barbecue grill.
 In the chosen location, dig the dimensions of the grill-to-be to a depth of at least six inches.
 Place four six-inch-wide boards along the edges of your hole.
 Cut to the desired lengths after the area is excavated.

 Ready-mix concrete or mix-on-site concrete can be used.
 Regular mortar mix will require the use of rebar for stability, and ready-mix is fiber reinforced.
 Pour the cement into your mold and completely fill the hole.
 Concrete needs to be molded while it is setting.
 Mold it with a slight slope from front to back, towards the pit opening.
-This will improve rainwater run off while also keeping the drain area rinsed clean.
-The foundation needs at least forty eight hours of drying time before proceeding.
+This will improve rainwater runoff while also keeping the drain area rinsed clean.
+The foundation needs at least forty-eight hours of drying time before proceeding.

 A step that can be done while the foundation is drying is to purchase the grills and fire/drip pan.
-These can be purchased from a local hardware or home store these will be needed as guides for laying the brick for the barbecue.
+These can be purchased from a local hardware or home store as these will be needed as guides for laying the brick for the barbecue.
 Before laying the brick for the grill, make sure to allow for five or six inches between the grill and the firebox that will be placed underneath.

 This is also the time to decide if the grill will have shelves, and, if so, how many.
 Two or three shelves to hold cooking utensils and condiments could come in handy and should be decided before the brick is laid.
 The height of the grill is a very important factor to consider.
 Will several people be using it, or just one main person in the household.
 If it will be used by the Grillmaster of the home, then it should be built at a comfortable working height for the master.
-Proper height makes it more comfortable for the user so they don't have to bend or reach while cooking.
+Proper height makes it more comfortable for the user, so they don't have to bend or reach while cooking.

 The day before the brick will be laid, wet them down thoroughly with a garden hose so that the brick can retain the water moisture.
-Dry bricks will absorb water from the nearest source, and will pull the needed water out of mortar mix, causing failure of the cement to set up properly.
+Dry bricks will absorb water from the nearest source and will pull the needed water out of mortar mix, causing the failure of the cement to set up properly.
 Wetting the bricks the day before use, will retain any needed moisture, yet they will be dry to the touch.